Spam in the inbox. Bots.

 The plug-in worked immediately, and the sudden soft murmur on the inbox was a marvelous silence from the scream of a crazy programmer from the northern edge of the globe.

-We recommend using Captcha to control the sent correspondence and monitor user involvement by the Mandrill and Mailchimp modules.
+We recommend using Captcha in Magento to control the sent correspondence and monitor user involvement by the Mandrill and Mailchimp modules.
 These are useful tools, and in the event of an attack – necessary for the store to function properly.

-The far northern part of the globe
+Far northern part of the globe

 We have nothing against the far-north programmers, directly opposite: we like them!
 We wrote the post including such an anonymous person, to remind ourselves that the internet world is really a global village…